pusher/pusher-angular/README.md

 bower install pusher-angular --save
 ````

-With that in place, to start using the Angular library you first need to create a Pusher client in exactly the same way that you create one using the [pusher-js library](http://github.com/pusher/pusher-js/), which is as follows:
+With that in place, to start using the `pusher-angular` you first need to create a Pusher client in exactly the same way that you create one using the [pusher-js library](http://github.com/pusher/pusher-js/), which is as follows:

 ````javascript
 var pusher = new Pusher(API_KEY);